mherrmann/helium/README.md

    arcane "window handles" to switch between windows.

 Helium solves all of the above problems.
-It gives you a high-level API that internally translates to low-level calls to Selenium.
-Because it is set up in this way, you can freely mix Helium with Selenium.
+It gives you a high-level API that internally issues low-level calls to Selenium.
+Because Helium is set up in this way, you can freely mix it with Selenium.
 For example:

 ```python
 # A Helium function: